Fly-Mix/flr-cli/README.md

      	flr monitor
      	```

-     	> The `flr monitor` command runs a monitor service to keep monitoring the asset changes, and then specifies assets in `pubspec.yaml` and generates `R.dart` file for your flutter project, until you manually press Ctrl-C.
+     	> The `flr monitor` command launches a monitoring service that continuously monitors asset changes for your project.
+If there are any changes, it will automatically perform a asset scan, then specify scanned assets in `pubspec.yaml`, and generate the `R.dart` file.
+You can terminate this service by manually pressing `Ctrl-C`.

-4. If you choose the once way to specify assets and generate `R.dart`  , then after each you updates the assets of your flutter project, just run `flr generate` again.
+4. If you choose the "once way" to specify assets and generate `R.dart`, you will need to run `flr generate` every time you change assets.

-**Attention:**  all commands should be runned in your flutter project root directory.
+**Attention:**  all commands MUST be runned in your flutter project root directory.

 ## R.dart

-After you run `flr generate` or `flr monitor`, `flr` will scan the assets based on the configs in `Flrfile.yaml`, and then generates `R.dart` file and generates asset ID codes in `R.dart`.
+After you run `flr generate` or `flr monitor`, Flr will automatically scan the assets based on the asset directory configuration in `Flrfile.yaml`, then specify scanned assets in `pubspec.yaml`, and generate the `R.dart` file.

+`R.dart` defines several `R_X` asset management classes: `R_Image`, `R_Svg`, `R_Text`.
+These asset management classes are used to manage the asset IDs of the respective asset types:

+- `R_Image`: manage the asset IDs of non-svg type image assets ( `.png`, `.jpg`, `.jpeg`, `.gif`, `.webp`, `.icon`, `.bmp`, `.wbmp` )
+- `R_Svg`: manage the asset IDs of svg type image assets
+- `R_Text`: manage the asset IDs of text type image assets ( `.txt`, `.json`, `.yaml`, `.xml` )

-`R.dart` allows you to  apply the asset in code by referencing it's asset ID.
-All asset IDs are defined in `R_X` class (such as `R_Image`, `R_Svg`, `R_Text`).
+`R.dart` allows flutter developer to  apply the asset in code by referencing it's asset ID.
 Here are some simple examples:

 ```dart
 import 'package:flutter_r_demo/R.dart';